conge/RLFinalProject/finlal_project.md

 Grades will be based on the fidelity of the replication (25%), how well you show you understand the original paper (25%), the quality of your presentation (25%), and your written report (25%).

+* description of the experiment replicated
+* how the experiment was implemented
+* the outcome of the experiment
+*  describe how well the results match the results given in the paper
+*  differences
+*  any pitfalls you ran into
+*  What assumptions did you make?
+*  Why are these assumptions justified